mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 }
 ```

-We use steps here instead of router to just update App view on State update in the api.
-On startup we calling `Startup()` and `Preload()` to start the Node and the Supervisor and preload identities list with current connection status(if we realod the app during work)
+We use steps here instead of a router to just update the App view on State update in the API.
+On startup, we calling `Startup()` and `Preload()` to start the Node and the Supervisor and preload identities list with current connection status(if we reload the app during work)

-After that all prety simple -> User select identity(or create new), unlock it and connect to random Node.
+After that, all pretty simple -> User select identity(or create new), unlock it, and connect to random Node.

 ```js
 import {